KxSystems/docs/docs/wp/query-interface.md

 ---
-title: A natural query interface for distributed systems
+title: A natural query interface for distributed systems | White papers | kdb+ and q documentation
 description: An interface similar to q for queries to kdb+ tables distributed across multiple systems, implemented in q, trading some q optimizations for convenience
 author: Sean Keevey
 date: November 2014